splewis/get5/README.md

 ## Match Schema

 See the example config in [Valve KeyValues format](configs/get5/example_match.cfg) or [JSON format](configs/get5/example_match.json) to learn how to format the configs.
 Both example files contain equivalent match data.

-**Note:** to use a JSON match file, you must install the [SMJansson](https://forums.alliedmods.net/showthread.php?t=184604) sourcemod extension on the server.

 Of the below fields, only the ``team1`` and ``team2`` fields are actually required.
 Reasonable defaults are used for entires (bo3 series, 5v5, empty strings for team names, etc.)